-Mission: To provide professional, high quality legal representation to the Arizona Corporation

-Commission; to assist in the performance of its powers and duties, except for matters pertaining to the activities of the Securities Division.
+Mission: To provide professional, high quality legal representation to the Arizona Corporation Commission and to assist the Commission in the performance of its powers and duties, except for matters pertaining to the activities of the Securities Division.

 The Legal Division represents the Commission in all matters relating to public utility regulation and in other areas not associated with the Securities Division.
 Securities-related cases are handled by the Securities Division.
 Matters handled by the Legal Division fall into five general categories: